Candy Cane Lane is open, but stay-at-home orders coming

-CLOVIS, California (KSEE) – When the governors stay at home order is triggered, all non-essential travel will be restricted.
+CLOVIS, California (KGPE) – When the governors stay at home order is triggered, all non-essential travel will be restricted.

 There’s no one person in charge of Candy Cane Lane, so the choice to put up lights and holiday decor is left up to residents, however, the City of Clovis strongly recommends people stay in their cars.